apache/streampipes-website/docs/06_configure-operate-security.md

 ## Authentication and JWT signing

 The `Authentication` section currently focuses on `JWT Signature`.

-In the UI, administrators can:

-- generate a new public/private key pair
-- download the generated files

-This is useful in setups where signed tokens and authenticated service communication should rely on an explicit key pair instead of only a shared secret.
+In operational terms, this is the technical trust material for token-based communication.
+The UI can generate a new public/private key pair and make both files available for download, which is useful when signed tokens should rely on an explicit RSA key pair instead of only on a shared secret.

 ### Generate a key pair